Mak2006/spring-labs/Java 10, 11 enhancements.md

 # Run down of new features in Java
 ## Java 11
 1. can use var in lambda
 2. HTTPClient - asynchronous, future support for HTTP2.
+This is class which provides all HTTP methods and feature to make HTTP requests.
 3. GC enhancements - Epsilon introduced, scalable low latency Gabage collector.
 4. Java intepretor works on Java files - `java Example.java` works.
 It must be a single source file.
 5. JShell - a